fuzoh/PICS/docs/userdoc/features.md

 * If you type "Marc" with the star filter.
 "Marc" will be searched only in starred pictures.
 * If you type "Marc" with the star and the people filters.
 "Marc" will be searched only in the person attribute of the starred pictures.

+If the search query returns **no results** the mai view will be empty.

 ### The tree view

 <img src="treeview.png" width="120px" style="float: right; margin-left: 20px;"/>